 A small minority of the data has found some side effects associated with use of Cetyl alcohol products.
 People with sensitive skin or who may be allergic to Cetyl alcohol may experience contact dermatitis.2

 Other side effects may include burning, stinging, redness, and inflammation.
-If you experience any of these symptoms, you should consult with a health professional for additional options.
+If you experience any of these symptoms, you should consult with a health professional for additional options and resources.

 What Happens if You Drink Cetyl Alcohol?

 Cetyl alcohol is not a liquid, so it is impossible to drink.

 If you were to drink cosmetic products containing cetyl alcohol, such as hair conditioner, you would not become intoxicated.
 It would not provide any of the side effects associated with the consumption of ethanol products like beer.